 Watching live IPTV is one of the primary uses of Kodi.
 Unfortunately, many sources of live IPTV content available on Kodi are geo-blocked.
 This means they can only be accessed from certain locations.
 Any access from elsewhere will be blocked.
 A VPN can help you circumvent these restrictions by spoofing your location.
-Today, we’re looking at the best VPN for live IPTV and we’re revealing our top four.

 We’ll begin our discussion with some background information on Virtual Private Networks, their benefits in general and the specific benefits when streaming live IPTV.
 Then, after discussing the most important features to consider when shopping for a VPN, we’ll reveal our top four VPN providers for streaming live IPTV.

 A Virtual Private Networks or VPN provides users with privacy and security while using the Internet.
 They encrypt all data transmitted or received using strong algorithms that make it virtually it undecipherable.
 They are referred to as virtual because they establish a virtual tunnel between the protected device and a remote VPN server.
 All data in or out of the protected device is encrypted before being forced through the tunnel.
 At the far end, data is decrypted and sent out on the Internet.
 The encryption is such that only the VPN server can decrypt data from the client and vice versa.

 But if it the data is decrypted and then sent on the Internet ar the far end of the tunnel, how is it secure?
 This is a common question that we’ll try to answer.
 You get increased privacy because, even though the data is not encrypted between the far end of the tunnel and its destination, it is still untraceable to you or to your equipment.
 Once the data exits the tunnel, it is seen as originating from the VPN server, not from your computer.